arkency/posts/posts/2016-06-10-see-how-we-create-books-live.md

 ## Book creation process at Arkency - Rails Meets React

 **I want to show you the part of our book-creation process**.
 The tooling, the automation, the content creation.
 We spent a bit of time on making whole technical process around our books quick and easy.
+We don't want to keep it only to ourselves.

 Here's the plan of things I want to show: